-- 1 Amounts stated under liabilities are shown in parentheses (). - 2 Cash and cash equivalents are omitted from the notes, and deposits, notes and accounts receivable-trade, securities that are negotiable certificates of deposit, notes and accounts payable-trade, and accounts payable-construction are stated at their carrying amounts as they are settled in a short period of time therefore are omitted from the notes.
-In addition, items of insignificant amount are also omitted. - 3 Investments in shares and other with no market value and in partnerships and other similar entities that are recorded on the consolidated balance sheet at cost equivalent to the net amount of the share of equity are not included in "(1) Marketable securities and investment Securities."
-The recorded amounts of such financial instruments in the consolidated balance sheet are as follows.
+1 Amounts stated under liabilities are shown in parentheses ().

+2 Cash and cash equivalents are omitted from the notes, and deposits, notes and accounts receivabletrade, securities that are negotiable certificates of deposit, notes and accounts payable-trade, and accounts payable-construction are stated at their carrying amounts as they are settled in a short period of time therefore are omitted from the notes.
+In addition, items of insignificant amount are also omitted.

+3 Stocks, etc. for which market quotations are not readily available are not included in "(1) Marketable securities and investment Securities."
+The carrying amounts of such financial instruments in the consolidated balance sheet are as follows.

 (Unit: Million Yen)

 Classification Current consolidated

 Classification fiscal year

-Unlisted shares 2,668
+Unlisted shares 4,092

-Affiliate shares 79,674
+Affiliate shares 104,752

-Union funds, etc. 1,246